-The CCG has a Governing Body comprised GP members, executive directors, registered clinical specialists and lay members.
-The Governing Body met regularly during 2021/22 in both public and private sessions.
-Voting members and their attendance at meetings throughout 2021/22 are detailed in the table below.
+The CCG had a Governing Body comprised of GP members, executive directors, registered clinical specialists and lay members.
+Voting members and their attendance at meetings throughout the reporting period are detailed in the table below.

-Information on the work of the Governing Body during 2020/21 can be found in the papers and minutes of the meetings, that are available on our website www.blmkccg.nhs.net.
-The Bedfordshire, Luton and Milton Keynes CCG ceased to exist as of 1 July 2022; at the time this report was published its website was in the process of being archived.
+Information on the work of the Governing Body can be found in the papers and minutes of the meetings, that are available on our website www.blmkccg.nhs.net.
+The Bedfordshire, Luton and Milton Keynes CCG ceased to exist as of 1 July 2022; at time this report was published its website was in the process of being archived.

-Private Public Number of meetings held during 2021/22 9 7 Role Name Attendan ice Chair Sarah Whiteman 6/9 5/7 Accountable Officer Felicity Cox 9/9 6/7 Lay Member, Audit and Governance (Conflict of Interest Guardian) Saqhib Ali 9/9 7/7 Member Representative Chirag Bakhai 9/9 7/7 Member Representative Anitha Bolanthur (from 1 July 2021) 5/6 4/5 Lay Member, Patient and Public Engagement (Freedom to Speak up Guardian) Alison Borrett 9/9 7/7 Lay Member, Finance and Performance Sally England 8/9 6/7 Member Representative Sureena Goutam 7/9 5/7 Member Representative Roshan Jayalath 7/9 5/7 Independent Nurse (Registered Nurse) Hilary Jones 9/9 7/7 Member Representative Christopher Longstaff 8/9 6/7 Member Representative Shankari Mahathmakanthi 8/9 7/7 Acting Chief Finance Officer Stephen Makin (until 31 May 2021) 3/3 2/2 Director of Nursing and Quality (Chief Nurse) Anne Murray 7/9 5/7 Member Representative Linus Onah 6/9 5/7 Director of Primary Care Nicky Poulain 7/9 5/7 Chief Finance Officer Dean Wescott (from 1 June 2021) 6/7 4/5 Member Representative Nicola Smith (until 6 April 2021) 1/1 1/1 Secondary Care Specialist Helen Turner 7/9 7/7
+Private Public Number of meetings held during g the reporting period 3 1 Role Name Attendanc се Chair Sarah Whiteman 3/3 1/1 Accountable Officer Felicity Cox 3/3 1/1 Lay Member, Audit and Governance (Conflict of Interest Guardian) Saqhib Ali 3/3 1/1 Member Representative Chirag Bakhai 1/3 0/1 Member Representative Anitha Bolanthur 3/3 1/1 Lay Member, Patient and Public Engagement (Freedom to Speak up Guardian) Alison Borrett 2/3 1/1 Lay Member, Finance and Performance Sally England 1/3 1/1 Member Representative Sureena Goutam 2/3 1/1 Member Representative Roshan Jayalath 1/3 1/1 Independent Nurse (Registered Nurse) Hilary Jones 3/3 1/1 Member Representative Christopher Longstaff 3/3 1/1 Member Representative Shankari Mahathmakanthi 3/3 1/1 Director of Nursing and Quality (Chief Nurse) Anne Murray 3/3 1/1 Member Representative Linus Onah 2/3 1/1 Director of Primary Care Nicky Poulain 1/3 1/1 Chief Finance Officer Dean Wescott 3/3 1/1 Secondary Care Specialist Helen Turner 2/3 1/1